Skip to main content

 How can the Australian Army reduce unnecessary red tape and administrative burden to better enable its people and enhance operational effectiveness?

-This competition seeks innovative, practical, constructive, evidence-based ideas to streamline processes, empower junior leaders, and refocus effort on mission-critical tasks.
+This competition sought innovative, practical, constructive, evidence-based ideas to streamline processes, empower junior leaders, and refocus effort on mission-critical tasks.

 Methodology

-Submissions should conduct evidence-based analysis of the administration of Army’s policies, regulations, and processes to identify root causes and implement solutions that reduce (or eliminate) unnecessary burdens.
+Submissions were requested to conduct evidence-based analysis of the administration of Army’s policies, regulations, and processes to identify root causes and implement solutions that reduce (or eliminate) unnecessary burdens.

 Eligibility: